data1010/data1010.github.io/setup.md

    page for stuff you have to do for Julia to work.
 One of these is the Windows Management Framework, which is necessary for Julia to be able to download binaries for its packages.

-## Getting started

-You should complete the _Programming in Julia_ edX module to get oriented.

 ## startup.jl